LaxarJS/laxar/docs/manuals/adapters.md

   In this case, it is up to the widget adapter to decide if the anchor should be added to the DOM anyway, usually based on whether the type is _widget_ or _activity_.

 * `domDetach`: the counterpart to `domAttachTo`, this method is used to remove the view from the containing widget area, temporarily or permanently.
-  The widget adapter may teardown the template completely, or keep it "warm" for reattachment.
+  The widget adapter may tear down the template completely, or keep it "warm" for reattachment.
   LaxarJS may ask widget adapters to detach their DOM and later to attach it again, for example to suspend the widget views within a "popup" layer while that layer is closed.
   If an adapter cannot reliably destroy and rebuild its view, it should do nothing, and simply ignore subsequent calls to `domAttachTo`.